 Hi!
 I'm Jessica.
 I started Hey Lola in 2003 as a small retail boutique, selling gifts and handmade jewelry.
 Although it's not the same business it was when I started, I'm proud of the growth and evolution it has experienced through the years.

 Today, I'm an environmental artist who works in paint, jewelry and marine debris, and I still work under the name "Hey Lola."
 During the spring, summer, and early fall, you can find me selling my jewelry and art at various markets throughout Central Illinois, working on murals, and having the occasional art show.
-My art shows are either displayed paintings on canvas and/or board, or an interactive, educational exhibit called "Playa de Plastico."
-Playa de Plastico is various pieces of aquatic themed art, made entirely of garbage.
-Most of the garbage is plastic, and much of it is collected from places that I visit around the world.
+Garbage is my favorite medium and coral reefs and tide pools are my favorite subject matter.

-My jewelry is made from glass, natural stone and wood, and recycled metal and plastic.
-Most of it is aquatic themed and references my deep love for and connection to the ocean.
+Most of my jewelry is made using bio resin, recycled metal, and plastic.
+The majority of my work is aquatic themed and references my deep love for and connection to the ocean.